Course Catalog 2024-2025

 ARA 200 Intermediate Arabic I (4 Credits)

 This is a communication-oriented course in Arabic at the intermediate level, incorporating both Modern Standard and colloquial Arabic and providing students with an opportunity to hone their skills in speaking, listening, reading and writing.
-Students will expand their ability to create with the language while reenforcing fundamentals and expanding their knowledge of vocabulary, grammar and culture.
-In addition to in-class teamwork, students will produce a variety of essays, presentations and skits throughout the semester.
-Prerequisite: ARA 101 or equivalent. {F}
+Students expand their ability to create with the language while reenforcing fundamentals and expanding their knowledge of vocabulary, grammar and culture.
+In addition to in-class teamwork, students produce a variety of essays, presentations and skits throughout the semester.
+Prerequisite: ARA 101 or equivalent.
+Enrollment limited to 18. {F}

 Fall